Lean Manufacturing Process

 What is the Lean Manufacturing Process?

-The lean manufacturing process is a method for creating a more effective business by eliminating wasteful practices and improving efficiency.
-More widely referred to as "lean," the lean process has principles that focus on improving products and services based on what customers want and value.
-By reducing waste and improving customer satisfaction, the lean process saves companies money and improves overall profitability.
+Widely referred to as "lean," the lean process has principles that focus on improving products and services based on what customers want and value.
+By reducing waste and improving customer satisfaction, the Lean production process saves companies money and improves overall profitability for long-term success.

 How to Start the Lean Process